condensedmatter/SpinBosonND_optimal_J_cpp/README.md

-## the goal of this repo is to find optimal jumping step during Monte Carlo
+## the goal of this repo is to find optimal jumping step during Monte Carlo, also estimate the error CPU time relation

 main_proj_1.cpp  will generator  (N* len(J) + 1)  files